 Residents of Burns Beach development have typically entered into a Protective Covenant agreement when purchasing the Lot or property.

-It is incumbent on all residents to comply with the Protective Covenant, and compliance by all residents will help to maintain a uniform high standard throughout the Burns Beach Development.
+It is incumbent on all residents to comply with the Protective Covenant, and compliance by all residents will help to maintain a uniformly high standard throughout the Burns Beach Development.

 It would be reasonable to expect residents to continue to comply with the intent of the Protective Covenants once the expiry date has passed.

-Non-compliances may occur from time to time for many reasons, however it is reasonable to expect that any reported non-compliances would be addressed and resolved by the non-compliant resident.
+Non-compliance may occur from time to time for many reasons, however it is reasonable to expect that any reported non-compliances would be addressed and resolved by the non-compliant resident

 Potential non-compliances can be reported by residents to PEET or directly to RCM.